davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 ## Boundaries

-Applying the core/shell lens has helped me think about where the line should live that demarcates the boundary between agent and state machine, and we are now in a world where it is trivial to produce working concepts that can validate where that line should be in short order.
+Applying the core/shell lens has helped me think about where to draw the boundary between agent and state machine, and we are now in a world where it is trivial to produce working concepts that can validate where that line should be.

-One way you might think about this — and where I started initially — is something like "let's start with one Mastra tool, `getMachine`, and the only thing it was able to do was get the next state from the machine."
+One way you might think about this is something like "let's start with one Mastra tool, `getMachine`, and the only thing it was able to do was get the next state from the machine."
 This is a decent place to start, but kind of fell over in short order because there's some amount of non-determinism you need in order for an agentic voice solution to work well — the agent needs to interpret messy human speech, handle interruptions, deal with off-topic questions, and generally be flexible about _how_ it gets the information the machine needs.

 What I've found works better is more guard-rails in the system prompt for the tools and workflow, but the principle of having the agent calling the machine to figure out what's possible and constrain the states and tools that can be called next has proven extremely valuable.

 The primary motivation should immediately be clear: **get to determinism as fast as possible.**

 The voice agent interprets the caller's input (non-deterministic), figures out what they're trying to do (non-deterministic), and then immediately hands off to the machine (deterministic).
 The machine decides what's valid, what the next step is, and what tools become available.
 The agent gets back a structured result and turns it into natural speech (non-deterministic again).

 The non-deterministic parts are _thin_ — the deterministic core is _thick_ and does the actual work.
-(Are we back to thin client thick client again?) 😉

 ## The through-line